 You have the power to fight back by teaming up with us.
-Our army of more than 700 trial-ready attorneys are ready to fight for nothing less than full and fair compensation.
-We know how to fight for the best results, and our track record of over \$9 billion won goes to show it.
+Our army of more than 700 trial-ready attorneys never back down or settle for less than full and fair compensation.
+We know how to get the best results, and our track record of over \$9 billion won shows it.